yanzi2015/gitskill/README.md

 # gitskill
-# Creating a new branch is quick v3 on dev --no-ff.
+# Creating a new branch is quick v3 on dev --no-ff test.